 In 2017, America’s roads received a D rating by the American Society of Civil Engineers.
 For cities and states to improve their grade, they must first be able to accurately measure the quality of their pavements.
-Unfortunately, this often proves far too expensive.
+Unfortunately, this often proves expensive and challenging.

 To address this problem, CSHub researchers have created Carbin, an app that directs users to their destination while measuring pavement quality and its effect on fuel consumption.